DIY kitchen open shelving tutorial

 I took the screws and eight chrome L bracket and sprayed them with two even coats of gold spray paint, and set them aside to thoroughly dry.

-Tip: To easily spray screw heads, find a scrap 2×4 and drill all holes slightly wider than the screw, then set the screws into it and spray—works like a charm!
+Tip: To easily spray screw heads, find a scrap 2 x 4 and drill all holes slightly wider than the screw, then set the screws into it and spray—works like a charm!

-Ted got started by measuring and cutting down the boards to fit the wall.
+Ted got started by measuring and cutting down the 2 x 10 boards to fit the wall.
 He then sanded down all sides before staining. (not shown).

-Once the brackets and stain dried over a full day or two, Ted got to work marking and hanging.
-He used his laser level to mark his drill holes.
+Once the brackets and stain dried over a full day or two, Ted got to work marking the wall and hanging.
+He used his laser level to mark his drill holes directly onto the tile.

 Once all holes were drilled, he hammered the anchors in for added stability.